lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 The CBOR structure defined in CDDL {{RFC8610}} has the following members:

 - All map keys are text strings.
-- The optional "nonce" member contains the nonce values conveyed as CBOR byte strings are between 8 and 64 bytes in length.
+- The "nonce" member contains the nonce values conveyed as CBOR byte strings are between 8 and 64 bytes in length.
+A zero-length octet string indicates that the RA/CA doesis unable or not willing to deliver the requested nonce.
-- The optional dotted-decimal-oid "type" member denotes a text string containing an object identifier in dotted-decimal notation.
+- The OPTIONAL dotted-decimal-oid "type" member denotes a text string containing an object identifier in dotted-decimal notation.
-- The optional "reqInfo" and "respInfo" members contain type-specific CBOR values.
+- The OPTIONAL "reqInfo" and "respInfo" members contain type-specific CBOR values.
 They MUST only be included if the corresponding "type" member contains an OID.
 Their CBOR encoding is defined by that OID.